KahBrightTech/Cognitech-terraform-iac-modules/README.md

 ### Core Requirements

+**⚠️ IMPORTANT: You must have a registered public domain to launch and deploy resources using these modules.
+Many components require SSL certificates, DNS validation, and Route 53 hosted zones which depend on domain ownership.**

 Before deploying any infrastructure components, ensure the following foundational requirements are met:

 #### 1. AWS Organization Setup